vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

 1. In the vSphere client, right-click an object in the vCenter Server inventory and select **Deploy OVF template**.

-1. Select Local file, click the button to upload files, and navigate to the downloaded OVA file on your local machine.
+1. Select Local file, click the button to upload files, and go to the downloaded OVA file on your local machine.

 1. Follow the installer prompts to deploy a VM from the OVA.